 Migraines affect as many as 39 million men, women, and children living in the United States.
 This number is 1 billion earth wide.
 Women are 3 times more likely to be plagued by them than men.
 They are most commonly known for pulsating and throbbing head pain, usually only on one side.
 Being physically active can worsen the pain.
 However, they are unique to each person experiencing them.
-In fact, migraines can be different each time you personally experience one.
+Nonetheless, ways to treat migraines have become standardised.
+One common choice is using medical marijuana.
+You may want to see if you are eligible for my florida green qualification in order to seek treatment.
+Moreover, migraines can be different each time you personally experience one.
 Anne Calhoun, MD, partner and co-founder of the Carolina Headache Institute in Chapel Hill, North Carolina, states if you have previously had a migraine as one of her patients, then she will consider all of your headaches to be migraines.
 This is true for most doctors.

 So, how can you tell if you are actually having a migraine?
 Here are some ways to identify them: